 But if your cup suppliers supply stainless steel vacuum, glass, plastic cup, and mug, etc. they are not factories.

 If they refuse or hesitate, then they probably are trading companies.
 If they send you the factory auditing report, you need to check the company name on the report.
-If it’s the same name as the one on Business License, then must be a factory.
+If it’s the same name as the one on Business License, they must be a factory.

 All products have their own industrial areas in China, and let’s take RC (Remote Control) toy cars as an example.
-I wrote in another article about how to import toys from China, and mentioned all RC toys are mostly produced in Chenghai City, Guangdong Province.
+I wrote in another article about how to import toys from China and mentioned all RC toys are mostly produced in Chenghai City, Guangdong Province.

-If your suppliers is not located in Chenghai, like in Guangzhou or Shenzhen, they are probably trading companies.
+If your suppliers are not located in Chenghai, like in Guangzhou or Shenzhen, they are probably trading companies.
 Maybe there will be some high tech RC toys factories located in Shenzhen, but very few.